-Based on past experience given this capacity, Parks Canada's Evaluation Unit can administer a maximum of three substantive (i.e., medium to large) evaluations at any given point in time unless additional contract resources are used.
+Based on past experience given this capacity, Parks Canada's Evaluation Unit can administer a maximum of two substantive (i.e., medium) evaluations at any given point in time unless additional contract resources are used.

-4. PROGRESS ON IMPLEMENTATION OF DEPARTMENTAL EVALUATION PLAN (DEP) 2017-18
+4. PROGRESS ON IMPLEMENTATION OF DEPARTMENTAL EVALUATION PLAN 2018-19